Vagabonds Act 1547: Description

 Scholars generally link the statute to Protector Somerset’s early social policy amid enclosure pressures and post-1549 unrest, but also note that magistrates were reluctant to use the Act’s enslavement clauses and Parliament quickly reversed course in 1549.
 In practice the measure proved largely a dead letter, yet it sharpened contemporary debates over “idleness” and helped push policy from punitive controls toward parish-based relief that culminated in the Elizabethan Poor Laws.
 Later commentators have repeatedly emphasized the lack of evidence for systematic enforcement while stressing the Act’s rhetorical afterlife in Tudor poverty discourse.

 Subsequent developments

 The whole act was repealed by section 1 of the Vagabonds Act 1549 (3 & 4 Edw.
 6. c.
 16).
 However, that act was repealed without a saving by section 11 of the Continuance, etc. of Laws Act 1623 (21 Jas.
 1. c.
 28).

-This meant that the whole act was repealed for the avoidance of doubt by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
-125).
+For the avoidance of doubt, the whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125), which came into force on 28 July 1863.